 The biggest problem with food is that we can't do lab tests on humans very easily.
 There are laws to protect research subjects from abuse or poisoning.
 So the tests often have to be done on animals whose biology may not be similar to ours.
 And now there are animal activists who object to scientists using animals as subjects.

 Here's a chart from the endlessly fascinating website Spurious Correlations.
 It shows a remarkable correlation between the number of non-commercial space launches around the world and the number of sociology doctorates awarded in the US.
 Hmmmmm.
 Post your theories in the comments below.
-And visit this fascinating website to see the correlations between the number people who drowned by falling into a swimming-pool and the number of films Nicolas Cage appeared in, or the per capita consumption of cheese in the US and the number of people who died by becoming tangled in their bedsheets, and more.
+And visit this fascinating website to see the correlations between the number of people who drowned by falling into a swimming pool and the number of films Nicolas Cage appeared in, or the per capita consumption of cheese in the US and the number of people who died by becoming tangled in their bedsheets, and more.

 Also, beware of single-study syndrome.
 The gold standard measurement to establish a fact is to have multiple studies that produce the same data.
 Often one experiment is not enough.